Fishing for beginners in Ontario

 Choosing a fishing rod

-These rods are generally made out of fibreglass or graphite.
-Most beginners start with a fibereglass rod as they’re cheaper and a little more robust.
-Graphite is lighter, stiffer and more expensive, but is generally what you move to once you’re really into the sport.
+These rods are generally made from fibreglass or graphite.
+Most beginners start with a fibreglass rod as they’re cheaper and a little more robust.
+Graphite is lighter, stiffer and more expensive, but is generally what you graduate to once you’re really into the sport.

-Depending on your living situation, a telescopic rod may also fit your lifestyle.
+A telescopic rod may also fit your lifestyle.
 As the name suggests, the rod is collapsible, making it easier to store when not in use.
-They’re great for travelling or throwing in the trunk of your car until your next opportunity to use it.
+It’s great for travelling or stowing in the trunk of your car until your next opportunity to use it.

 Building a tackle kit

-As with any sport, there’s a bunch of gear that goes along with fishing.
-And while you may have a reel and rod, it’s useless without a tackle kit.
+While you may have a reel and rod, it’s useless without a tackle kit.
 Simply put, a tackle kit should have everything you need for a day on the water.
-That includes bait, lures and the tools that go along with it.
+That includes bait, lures and all the tools that go along with it.

 You’ll choose which bait or lures to use based on the species of fish you’re trying to catch.
-If you already have a location in mind, then do your research, figure out which type of fish are in that body of water and choose bait or lures accordingly.
+If you already have a location in mind, do your research: figure out which types of fish are in that body of water and the lake’s conditions, like whether it has a sandy, rocky or seaweed-filled bottom and then choose your lures accordingly.

 Bait versus lures

-Artificial bait or lures come in all shapes, sizes and colours, and are sometimes made to look like the food fish typically eat, like worms or frogs.
-Choosing lures in the bait shop can be a daunting task, but one that kids particularly enjoy.
-It’s definitely a good idea to ask the shopkeeper about which lure will be best for your location and species of fish.
+Artificial bait or lures come in all shapes, sizes and colours, and are sometimes made to resemble the food fish typically eat, such as worms or frogs.

 Tackle box extras